Mktg_Podcast-057: Strategic Reduction and Agility

 – GM’s new CMO hailing from digital; and CVS?

-Cartoon of the weak is about bad marketing and so we have to discuss the role of marketing and the importance of alignment between CMO and CEO, then it’s the unfolding social media wars with Meta’s new Threads app and Twitter, and the complications that can arise from Direct to Consumer (DTC) marketing.
+Cartoon of the weak is about bad marketing, alignment between CMO and CEO, social media wars, and Direct to Consumer (DTC) marketing.
 We end with Data-is-Oil and how crude data, like crude oil, must be refined and out to use before it has high value at smaller volume.

 Cartoon of the week leads to the looming rise of AI and what it means for marketing and how businesses should be responding to the new technology in a way that serves them.
 Then it’s time to discuss Product, the first of the 4 Ps of marketing.